jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 !SLIDE transition=fade
 # Programming Optimizations
 .notes Short lived data is not.
 Variables scoped within a method are stack allocated and very fast.
+Think about the affect of contending locking.
+You've got a warmed cache with all of the data you need, and because of contention (arbitrated at the kernel level), the thread will be put to sleep and your cached data is sitting until you can gain the lock from the arbitrator.
+Due to LRU, it could be evicted.
+The kernel is general purpose, may decide to do some housekeeping like defragging some memory, futher polluting your cache.
+When your thread finally does gain the lock, it may end up running on an entirely different core and will have to rewarm its cache.
+Everything you do will be a cache miss until its warm again.
+CAS is better, an optimistic locking strategy.
+Most version control systems use this.
+Check the value before you replace it with a new value.
+If it's different, re-read and try again.
+Happens in user space, not at the kernel, all on thread.
+Algos get a lot harder, though - state machines with many more steps and complexity.
+And there is still a non-negligible cost

 * Stack allocated data is cheap
 * Pointer interaction - you have to retrieve data being pointed to, even in registers
+* Avoid locking

 !SLIDE transition=fade
 # What about Functional Programming?